 Getting Wells Fargo Data into QuickBooks, Xero, and Other Accounting Software

-Structured transaction data only matters once it lands in your accounting platform for reconciliation.
+Once your transactions are in CSV form, the next step is importing them into your accounting platform.
 The import path depends on what file format you have and which software you use.

 QuickBooks (Online and Desktop) is the most common destination for this audience, and it accepts several formats for bank transaction import: QBO, QFX, and CSV.
 If you downloaded Wells Fargo's Quicken Web Connect (.QFX) file directly from online banking, you can often import it straight into QuickBooks without any reformatting.
 QuickBooks Desktop handles this through File > Utilities > Import > Web Connect Files.
 QuickBooks Online uses the Banking > Upload transactions workflow.